m3g/ComplexMixtures.jl/docs/src/tools.md

 The above produces a matrix with a number of columns equal to the number of residues and a number of rows equal to the number of MDDF points.
 That matrix can be plotted as a contour map with adequate plotting software.

 !!! tip
+    The appearance of the resulting plot can be customized with the mutating `plot!` function, as usual.

-    For a customized plot, you can adapt the source code of this function, which is commented in detail and available at [this link](https://github.com/m3g/ComplexMixtures.jl/blob/c017bf6fd8aa412a43c8b3e08945496d2498d104/ext/ComplexMixturesPlotting.jl).
+    For a more customized plot, you can adapt the source code of the `contourf_per_residue` function, which is commented in detail and available at [this link](https://github.com/m3g/ComplexMixtures.jl/blob/c017bf6fd8aa412a43c8b3e08945496d2498d104/ext/ComplexMixturesPlotting.jl).

+    In particular, [this example](@ref 2Dmap-example2) we show how to produce a custom 2D map in detail, splitting the contributions in to residue subgroups.

 ## [3D density map around a macromolecule](@id grid3D)